facebook/opaque-ke/python/opaque_ke_py/README.md

 - Protocol messages and state blobs are bytes in Python.
 Use base64 helpers for transport:
   `opaque_ke.encoding.encode_b64` returns URL-safe base64 without padding, and `opaque_ke.encoding.decode_b64` accepts URL-safe or standard base64 with or without padding.
+- Persist the cipher suite alongside serialized `ServerSetup`, `ServerRegistration`, and `*State` blobs, and pass it back to `deserialize(...)`.
+These blobs do not encode the suite for you.
 - Key stretching uses Argon2 and is always enabled in the bindings.
+When omitted, the client uses the JS-compatible memory-constrained preset by default.
+- `KeyStretching` accepts both Python-style names (`memory_constrained`, `rfc_recommended`) and JS-style aliases (`memory-constrained`, `rfc-draft-recommended`).
 - State objects are single-use.
 Reusing a state raises `InvalidStateError`.
 - Errors raised by the core library are mapped to `opaque_ke.errors` exceptions.
 - Python `bytes` are immutable and not zeroized; keep secret data lifetimes short.